-6.4 Passport Student Support Fund (formerly Incentive Grant) Use
+6.4 Passport Student Support Fund Use

-Passport to College Scholarship designated support staff on campuses report the Passport Student Support Funds (formerly Incentive Grant funding) have been invaluable to improving the coordination of services and involvement with community-based programs.
+Passport to College Scholarship designated support staff on campuses report the Passport Student Support Funds have been invaluable to improving the coordination of services and involvement with community-based programs.
 Building a rapport with students early is essential and is especially helpful during a time of crisis.